 And so, I packed my bags and took a blabla car to Guadalajara.
 I stayed there for 3 weeks watching my friend’s house (and plants).

 Guadalajara isn’t like what you see in Netflix’s Narcos series.
-Today’s Guadalajara is more vibrant, modern, and a lot safer than the ’70s.
+Today’s Guadalajara is more vibrant, modern, and a lot safer than in the ’70s.

 Of course, I still considered a lot of factors like walking alone at night.
-Maylis said that if I am alone at night, it is better to take the Uber.
+Maylis said that if I am alone at night, it is better to take an Uber.
 It’s cheap and it’s safer than walking.

 I followed all the advice she gave me and I didn’t feel harmed.
 I’d take her bicycle during the day and hang out in cafes.
 I’d go to Chapultepec Avenue to see the vibrant nightlife in Guadalajara.

 I also went to Couchsurfing meet-ups as they have a very active community there.
-But after all these weeks staying in Guadalajara, it didn’t cross my mind to move there.
+But after all these weeks of staying in Guadalajara, it didn’t cross my mind to move there.

 Maylis was coming back from her travels soon so I had to decide where I was going next.
 Oh, I didn’t leave my house in Mexico City yet.

 It was just a ‘vacation’ kind of thing that I imposed on myself, to finally see if living in Mexico City is still worth it.
 I started Googling (and I remember doing it for long hours) for places near Guadalajara.
 Perhaps, a beach?
 It was then San Pancho, Nayarit came up in the search results.